oracle/db-sharding/container-based-sharding-deployment/samples/container-files/docker-container-files/README.md

 ## Prerequisites

-YOu must complete all of the prerequisites before deploying an Oracle Globally Distributed Database using Docker Containers.
+You must complete all of the prerequisites before deploying an Oracle Globally Distributed Database using Docker Containers.
 These prerequisites include creating the Docker network, creating the encrypted file with secrets, and other steps required before deployment.

 ### Create Network Bridge